 This year’s survey finds Gen Zs and millennials deeply concerned about the state of the world, and actively trying to balance the challenges of their everyday lives with their desire to drive societal change.

-They are struggling with financial concerns, while trying to invest in environmentally sustainable choices.
+Gen Zs and millennials are struggling with financial concerns, while trying to invest in environmentally sustainable choices.
 They feel burned out, but many are taking on second jobs, while pushing for more purposeful—and more flexible—work.
-They press their employers to tackle climate change, particularly when it comes to efforts they can get directly involved in, but businesses may still be missing opportunities to drive deeper and broader climate action.
-And they have inspired organizations to take action to address workplace mental health challenges, but many don’t feel this is resulting in any tangible change for employees.
+They press their employers to tackle climate change, particularly when it comes to efforts they can get directly involved in.
+Meanwhile, they have inspired organizations to take actions to address workplace mental health challenges.

 Financial concerns are top of mind

 Many worry about their day-to-day finances, and fear that they won’t be able to retire comfortably.

 Gen Zs and millennials are seeking balance and opportunities to grow